 A similar flexible screen, as described for the patented roll-up smartphone, was demonstrated by the Korean manufacturer two years ago.
 At SID Display Week 2016, Samsung showed a prototype of a rolling screen that could be pulled out to the side, as can be seen in the video below from tech site SlashGear.

 The technical specifications were as follows; it had a 5.7-inch screen with a Full HD resolution and 386 PPI.
 The flexible display was only 0.3 mm thick, weighed 5 grams and had a roll radius of 10R.

-The other Korean tech giant, LG, has since also repeatedly made itself heard when it comes to flexible screens that can be rolled up.
-The most striking example is, of course, the LG rollable TV, which was officially introduced early this year.
+The other Korean tech giant, LG, has since repeatedly made itself heard regarding flexible screens that can be rolled up.
+The most striking example is the LG rollable TV, which was officially introduced early this year.

 In addition, LG has already spoken openly about investigating the possibilities of a rollable phone, in addition to that of a foldable phone.
 Earlier this year the company already registered several trademarks for this new series of devices, think of LG The Roll.